-One of our Investigators looked into Mr W's complaint.
-She said the complaint wasn't out of time because it wasn't made more than three years after Mr W was aware, or ought reasonably to have been aware, of his cause for complaint about Options.
+One of our Investigators looked into Mr B's complaint.
+She said that, although Mr B had complained more than six years after Options accepted his SIPP application, the complaint wasn't out of time because it wasn't made more than three years after Mr B was aware, or ought reasonably to have been aware, of his cause for complaint.

-The Investigator thought Mr W's complaint should be upheld.
-She acknowledged that Options as the SIPP operator wasn't responsible for assessing the suitability of any advice Mr W may have received.
+On considering the merits of Mr B's complaint the Investigator thought the complaint should be upheld.
+She acknowledged that Options as the SIPP operator wasn't responsible for assessing the suitability of any advice Mr B may have received.
 But she said Options was responsible for doing due diligence on Caledonian as an introducer of business to Options.
 And the Investigator said Options hadn't done enough and/or hadn't drawn fair and reasonable conclusions from what it knew.
-If it had acted fairly and reasonably, the Investigator said, Options would've refused to accept Mr W's application from Caledonian.
+If it had acted fairly and reasonably, the Investigator said, Options would've refused to accept Mr B's application from Caledonian.